huijar/nodewol/README.md

 ## Installation

-Required packages are nodejs and npm.
+Required packages are nodejs, npm, g++ and libpcap-dev (the latter two for dependencies).
 It is recommended to install nbtscan as well for NetBIOS name resolution and subnet scanning.
 Nodewol supports reverse DNS as well.

 On Debian Raspbian "wheezy", the recommended installation procedure is:

 <pre>
-sudo apt-get install nodejs npm nbtscan npm install nodewol
+sudo apt-get install nodejs npm nbtscan g++ libpcap-dev npm install nodewol
 </pre>